A new Weyl group action related to the quasi-classical Gelfand-Graev action: DKS type varieties and their Weyl group action

-\begin{remark*} In fact, once fixing the choice of $\bfv,\bfw$,~\cite[Corollary~10.8]{Nakajima:1998aa} enables us to relax the finiteness condition of $Q$ in the above lemma a little.
+\begin{remark*} In fact, with a fixed choice of $\bfv,\bfw$,~\cite[Corollary~10.8]{Nakajima:1998aa} enables us to relax the finiteness condition of $Q$ in the above lemma a little.
 Namely, let $L_{\bfw}$ be an integrable highest weight module of the Kac-Moody algebra associated with $Q$.
-Suppose the highest weight of $L_{\bfw}$ is $\sum_{k=1}^nw_k\varpi_k$, where $\aset{\varpi_k}$ are fundamental weights.
+Suppose that the highest weight of $L_{\bfw}$ is $\sum_{k=1}^nw_k\varpi_k$, where $\aset{\varpi_k}$ are fundamental weights.
 To ensure that Lemma~\ref{lm:mm} holds in this case, we should assume that $0$ occurs as a weight of $L_{\bfw}$.

 In particular, let the undirected graph of $Q$ be an affine Dynkin graph.
 For such a graph, there is a special vertex corresponding to the negative of the highest root of the underlying simple Lie algebra.
 Label this vertex with $0$.
 Choose $\bfv$ to be the unique vector such that $\bfC \bfv = 0$ and $v_0 = 1$.
 Then if we take $\bfw$ to be $0$, $Q$, $\bfv$, $\bfw$ will satisfy the condition in the last paragraph.
 This special non-finite example is particularly interesting because in this case $\cM(\bfv,\bfw)$ has a close relation with the ALE spaces, c.f.~\cite[p.372]{Nakajima:1994aa}. \end{remark*}